pnp/blog/content/post/how-to-get-started-with-http-requests-in-power-automate.md

 If user wants learning material, we want create a channel called **Learning** and want to pin a website to it.

-Unfortunately, there is no action \"pin a website to a channel in Teams\" in Power Automate.
+Unfortunately, there is no action "pin a website to a channel in Teams" in Power Automate.
 Fortunately, we can still do this by making an HTTP request towards Microsoft Graph.
 This is why I added the HTTP action into the flow: